craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The Places....md

 The Pallets is a Ground Level with access to the Upper at [[#The Rafters]].

 #### The Stamping Line
 East of [[#The Pallets]], a series of machines and conveyers link and weave across the ground of this area.
+Much of the materials that make the insides of these machines have been thoroughly scavenged, and left to bear.

+A large set of metal double doors

 The Stamping Line is a Ground Level with access to the Upper at [[#The Rafters]].